LeevesC/PythonB_course/README.md

     - csv.writer() initializing for writing data into csv.
     - .writerows() write multiple rows, the argument like this [[],[],[]...].
     - .writerow() write single row, the argument like this [...].
+    - .DictWriter(filename, header) create an object which knows how to convert dictionary entries into csv rows.
+(Using this, you should have headers firstly, then main data)

 ### **JSON**
 - reading JSON data (deserialisation)